 If you are under 37, over 64 or a health care affiliated professional, you may be eligible for a discounted EHA membership.
 Please note that these discounted EHA memberships are not included with the Joint Membership.

 Due to the nature of EHA's systems, we are unable to set up joint memberships for those who have already renewed their EHA membership for the year.

 You will be able to join in the following subscription year.
 If you notify us of your interest, we can ensure you are alerted when this becomes available.

 Updating your details and preferences

-Once the form has been submitted, we will update your membership records accordingly, notifying our publishers as well if you receive a print subscription to the British Journal of Haematology, and then confirm by email that the change has been implemented.
+Once the form has been submitted, we will update your membership records accordingly, notifying our publishers if you receive a print subscription to BJHaem.
+We will confirm by email that the change has been implemented.

-Please note that it can take a little while for the update to cascade through our distributor's system, so you may receive a few more issues at your old address.
+Please note that the update can take a little while to cascade through our distributor's system.
+You may receive a few more issues of BJHaem at your old address.

-If you do not wish to receive the print copies of the Journal, please inform our Membership Team and we will ensure that your delivery of the hardcopy Journal is paused.
+If you do not wish to receive print copies of the Journal, please inform our Membership Team, and we will ensure your delivery of the hardcopy Journal is paused.